Reichelt and Bild: Media giant Axel Springer under pressure | DW | 20.10.2021

 Bild tabloid Editor-in-Chief Julian Reichelt was fired after The New York Times detailed misconduct toward female employees.
 The case is now making waves internationally.

 Bild, which Julian Reichelt led since 2017, is the daily newspaper with the highest circulation in Germany and has shaped the country's media landscape significantly since it was founded in 1952.
-Known for courting controversy, the media outletregularly causes debates and garners reprimands from the German Press Council.
+Known for courting controversy, the media outletoften receives criticism; for example after launching a front-page attack on virologist Christian Dorsten, one of Chancellor Merkel's advisors, at the start of the pandemic.
+The publication regularly garners reprimands from the German Press Council.

 Behind the newspaper is the billion-euro Axel Springer publishing house, which was founded in Germany in the wake of World War II and initially published daily newspapers and magazines.
 Today, the company is hardly a traditional publishing house, says media scholar Christopher Buschow of the Bauhaus University of Weimar.
 Springer is more likely to be considered a media company or digital group, whose central revenues are no longer generated solely through journalism, but also by other investments like the job portal Stepstone.